keu/docs/tutorials/get-started-with-airflow-part-2.md

 from datetime import datetime
 ```

 Next, the DAG context is instantiated using the `DAG` class.
-The DAG has the ID `my_second_dag`, and it starts its runs on September 1st, 2022.
+The DAG has the ID `my_second_dag`, and it starts running on September 1st, 2022.
 After its start date, the DAG runs every day at 9:00 AM as defined in a [cron](https://crontab.guru/) statement. `catchup` is set to `False` in order to prevent the DAG runs from between the `start_date` and today from being scheduled automatically.

 ```python
 with DAG(